 DFPS must take additional steps if the investigation reveals that a child younger than 11 has a sexually transmitted disease.
-DFPS must appoint a special investigator to assist in the investigation of the case and that investigator must follow Tex.
+DFPS must appoint a special investigator to assist in the investigation of the case and that investigator must follow the requirements in Tex.
 Fam.
 Code § 262.010, including coordinating with law enforcement.
 Tex.
 Fam.
 Code § 262.010.